-The Board of Examiners may recommend the award of the degree with Distinction in relation to the whole, or to the dissertation, or the taught component.

-6. The supervisor shall provide candidates who are proceeding to studies for the degree of M.Litt., or M.Sc. or M.Phil. or M.Res. with a report of their performance in the Graduate Diploma Programme.
+- 6. In the case of those Programmes leading to the award of the degree of M.Litt. or M.Sc. which, with the approval of the Senatus Academicus, are examined in the eleventh or twelfth month of the class, the Committee of Examiners shall submit a consolidated report on the assessment of the modules and on the examination of the dissertation. - 7.
+The supervisor shall provide candidates who are proceeding to studies for the degree of M.Litt., or M.Sc. or M.Phil. with a report of their performance in the Graduate Diploma Programme.

-VIII Dissertation for M.Litt., M.Sc. and M.Res.
+VIII Dissertation for M.Litt. and M.Sc.

 - 1. The dissertation shall be submitted not later than twelve months from the date of the commencement of the Programme or the equivalent for part-time students.
 Exceptionally a candidate may be permitted a further period of three months in which to submit the dissertation. - 2.
 The dissertation shall be written in English, unless the Faculty Council has given special permission for another language to be used, and shall not exceed 15,000 words. - 3.
 The dissertation shall be prefaced with a declaration that it has been composed by the candidate, that the work of which it is a record has been done by the candidate alone, and that is has not been accepted in any previous application for any degree. - 4.
 Two copies of the dissertation shall be submitted and shall be typed and stapled or bound but shall not be required to be deposited in the University Library.
-One copy may, however, be retained in the School. - 5.
+One copy may, however, be retained in the department. - 5.
 The dissertation shall be examined by at least two examiners one of whom shall be an external examiner appointed by the Faculty Council. - 6.
-The Board of Examiners shall, on the basis of the written report of the examiners for the taught class examination and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Faculty Council, either:- - A. that the degree of M.Litt. or M.Sc. or M.Res. be awarded; or - B. that, in the event of the Dissertation not reaching the required standard, the Graduate Diploma be awarded
+The examiners shall, on the basis of the written report of the examiners for the taught class examination and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Faculty Council either:- - A. that the degree of M.Litt. or M.Sc. be awarded; or - B. that, in the event of more than one of the elements not reaching the required standard, the Graduate Diploma be awarded; or - C. that no award be made.

-The Board of Examiners may recommend the award of the degree with Distinction in relation to the whole or the dissertation or the taught component.
+The examiners may recommend the award of the degree with Distinction in relation to the whole or the dissertation or the taught component.

-7. A candidate who has been permitted to proceed to the dissertation element of the M.Litt. or M.Sc. or M.Res.but does not submit the dissertation may apply to the Senatus Academicus for the award of the Graduate Diploma.
+7. A candidate who has been permitted to proceed to the dissertation element of the M.Litt or M.Sc. but does not submit the dissertation may apply to the Senatus Academicus for the award of the Graduate Diploma.